anolson/k8s-rails/README.md

 $ minikube stop
 ```

-Delete all services and deployments with:
+Delete deployments, jobs, and services with:

 ```
-kubectl delete deployments --all kubectl delete services --all
+kubectl delete deployments --all kubectl delete jobs --all kubectl delete services --all
 ```